- China Tours +

 Again, be sure to avoid the "black" (illegal) taxis at Xi'an Railway Station: these promise to offer cheap transport, but they might later charge higher on the way, abandon you before reaching the destination, or even rob you.

 The Xi’an City Wall, the largest of its kind in the world, and which dates back to the Ming Dynasty, hosts tourists who enjoy walking its sections, especially the landscape park around the base of the exterior wall.
+The 54 yuan entry ticket is well worth it.

 If on a budget, avoid paying 54 yuan (27 yuan for students) to visit the Xi’an City Wall Museum, unless you are particularly interested in seeing unrestored remains of a gatehouse and a calligraphy collection.